kactus2/kactus2dev/README.md

 #### 3b.
 Run Kactus2 command-line (experimental)

 Some tasks may be run in the command-line without the GUI.
-Kactus2 supports the following command-line options:
-* `-h, --help`: Show the application usage help and exit.
-* `-v, --version`: Show the application version and exit.
-* `-r, --run <command>`: Run a generator plugin witht the given command.
 Currently only Verilog generator supports this feature and can be executed with command `generate_verilog`.
 Additional options are required as detailed below.

 For example, to generate Verilog, run:

-    Kactus2 -r generate_verilog -c tut.fi:cpu.logic:alu:1.0 -w structural_verilog -o ./rtl_out
+    Kactus2 generate_verilog -c tut.fi:cpu.logic:alu:1.0 -w structural_verilog -o ./rtl_out

 This will generate structural Verilog for the `-c` component `tut.fi:cpu.logic:alu:1.0` and its sub-component hierarchy defined in `-w` view `structural_verilog` into `-o` directory `./rtl_out`.

+Kactus2 supports the following general command-line options:
+* `-h, --help`: Show the application usage help and exit.
+* `-v, --version`: Show the application version and exit.

 Please note that the command-line interface is an experimental feature and very likely subject to changes in the near future.